gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 }
 ```

-### Run management API as a daemon
+### Run Management API as a daemon

-To run the management API as a daemon, specify `-d` on the command line and record the process ID in a file using option `-p`:
+To run the Management API as a daemon, specify `-d` on the command line and record the process ID in a file using option `-p`:

 ```sh
 ./bin/gravitee -d -p=/var/run/gio.pid